LoyolaChicagoBooks/introcs-csharp/rst/hw-gradefiles.rst

-In this assignment, the problem we are trying to solve is to take all of the *raw* grade data from one or more student files and prepare a *summary report* with a line for each student.
+In this assignment, the problem we are trying to solve is to take all of the *raw* grade data from one or more student files and prepare a *summary report* file with a line for each student.

 Although we could do all of what we're describing here with a *spreadsheet*, the point is to show how we can use C# to read in a